palantir/atlasdb/docs/source/configuration/key_value_service_configs/oracle_key_value_service_config.rst

 performing table mapping, then it is expected that this could break one of the services.
 However, that condition still satisfies the status quo, thus it's on the configurator to determine if this change is safe to make.

-The action that is ran is idempotent
+Although the alter action is idempotent, it is recommended to remove the configuration after it has ran.